rikosintie/Discovery/docs/Helper-scripts.md

 ## What files are created

+Every folder mentioned below is created automatically the first time a script writes to it — most of them are gitignored, so a fresh clone won't have them yet, and that's expected.
+There's nothing to create by hand.

 After the `config-pull.py` script finishes, you can use the ***hostname-CR-data.txt*** files to get started planning.
 The script also creates JSON files for:

 - Port Maps